bianxm/discord-priceIsRight/README.md

 * '... listImg'     : See the Amazon listing featured image
 * '... listFeatures': See the Amazon listing features in a list...
 Sometimes junk entries come through, just ignore those >.<
 </pre>
-The players can do the following:
+The players (and, temporarily, the quizmaster) can do the following:
 <pre>
 * '... guess [guess price]': Submit a guess.
 Please, numbers only for now.
 Don't put the $, we'll add handling for that later
 </pre>